 Proving Negligence in a Pedestrian Accident in New Mexico

 If you or a loved one have suffered injuries due to a pedestrian accident, you may be entitled to compensation.
-Pedestrians who suffer injuries caused by negligent drivers may have a right to file a personal injury lawsuit.
+Pedestrians who suffer injuries caused by negligent drivers in Albuquerque and Santa Fe may have a right to file a personal injury lawsuit.
 To succeed in a personal injury lawsuit in New Mexico, the injured pedestrian will need to prove the following:

 - The driver owed the pedestrian a duty of reasonable care